- Arts Award for Distinction in Research

 Arts Award of Excellence for Administrative and Support Staff

-Note: This award will be conferred every year, however, alternating between ranks (one year to management staff and one year to clerical/technical staff).
+This award is conferred every year, however, alternating between ranks (one year to management staff and one year to clerical/technical staff).

 Early in March a memo from the Dean is sent to all staff requesting nominations for the Arts Award of Excellence to acknowledge outstanding performance and achievement by members of the Administrative and Support Staff.